-Finally, we observe that the extrema of such a segment are exactly the quantities $r_d^\pm(c)$ introduced in \eqref{0eq:1.12bis} and used in the construction of $c^*_\infty$, while the endpoints of the region $\mc S_D(c)\cap\{\a=0\}$ coincide with $r_D^\pm$ (see again \eqref{0eq:1.12bis}).
-This shows that $\lim_{R\to+\infty}c^*(R)$ can be characterized by repeating exactly the construction of $c^*_\infty$ performed in Proposition \ref{0pr:1.2bis} and, therefore, that the two quantities coincide in all the cases. \end{proof}
+\end{linenomath*} (see again \eqref{0eq:1.12bis}).
+This shows that $\lim_{R\to+\infty}c^*(R)$ can be characterized by repeating exactly the construction of $c^*_\infty$ performed in Proposition~\ref{0pr:1.2bis} and, therefore, that the two quantities coincide in all the cases. \end{proof}

 In the last part of this section, we consider problem \eqref{1eq:1.1} in the specific case $N=2$.
-Up to a translation in the $y$ direction and using the symmetry of the domain and of the equations, it reduces to
+Up to a translation in the $y$ direction (recall that our notation in this setting implies $y=x_2$) and by using the symmetry of the domain and of the equations, it reduces to

-Our main purpose is to prove Theorem \ref{1th:5.1}, which establish the relationship between \eqref{1eq:5.1} and the road-field problem \eqref{1eq:BRR2}, through a singular rescaling of the exchange parameter $\mu$ as $R\to 0$.
+Our main purpose is to prove Theorem~\ref{1th:5.1}, which establishes the relationship between the limit of \eqref{1eq:5.1} as $R\to 0$ and the road-field problem \eqref{1eq:BRR2}, through a singular rescaling of the exchange parameter $\mu$.

-\begin{proof}[Proof of Theorem \ref{1th:5.1}.]
+\begin{proof}[Proof of Theorem~\ref{1th:5.1}.]
 Observe that problem \eqref{1eq:5.2} is obtained by replacing $\mu$ by $\tilde\mu(R)$ in \eqref{1eq:5.1}.
-By reasoning as in Section \ref{1subsection:c^*_2} for $N=2$ (see \eqref{1eq:3.5}--\eqref{1eq:3.7} and \eqref{2eq:A.5}), we therefore have that $\tilde c^*(R)$ can be geometrically characterized as the smallest value of $c$ for which the regions delimited by the curves
+By reasoning as in Section~\ref{1subsection:c^*_2} for $N=2$ (see \eqref{1eq:3.5}--\eqref{1eq:3.7.v} and \eqref{2eq:A.5}), we therefore have that $\tilde c^*(R)$ can be geometrically characterized as the smallest value of $c$ for which the regions delimited by the curves

 where $\b$ and $\d$ are related through

 intersect.